Making sense of maintenance metrics: MTTR. How to calculate MTTR and use mean time to repair

 Organizing spare parts

 MTTR doesn’t account for the time spent waiting for parts to be delivered, but it does consider the minutes and hours spent finding the parts you already have.
 Most maintenance teams will tell you that while it might sound easy to locate a part, the task can be anything but straightforward.
-Storerooms can be disorganized with mislabelled parts and obsolete inventory hanging around.
-A high MTTR might be a sign that improper inventory management is wreaking havoc on repair times and give you the insight needed to put in place a better system for your spare parts.
+Storerooms can be disorganized with mislabeled parts and obsolete inventory hanging around.
+A high MTTR might signal that improper inventory or asset management is wreaking havoc on repair times and give you the insight to implement a better system for your spare parts.

 How to improve MTTR